Saturday night with French cuisine

 The inner part of the chip chamber pulled out of the drill for cleaning.
 The metal rod is our hollow shaft.
 Attached to the hollow shaft are two soggy looking plastic bags.
 These bags contained the fluid with the beads.
 After deployment of the drill to the bottom of

-subsequent starting of a drilling run, the bags were ripped open, allowing the beads to be dispersed in the fluid while drilling.
+the hole and subsequent starting of a drilling run, the bags were ripped open, allowing the beads to be dispersed in the fluid while drilling.
 In the back ground: Chinese driller, Wang.

 Weather continues to be really poor.
 Today we had overcast all day, very warm temperature and little wind.
 Snow is sticky and on all non-white surfaces pools of water form.
 It appears, that the weather pattern from last winter with above normal temperatures in Greenland and below normal temperatures in Eastern North America